As snow moves toward East Coast, bitter cold hits Midwest

 Officials in central Wyoming were searching for a 16-year-old autistic boy who went missing Sunday wearing only his pajamas.

 In Chicago, a plane landing at O’Hare International Airport on Monday slid across the runway.
 No one was injured.
-More than 1,000 flights at O’Hare and Midway International Airport were canceled after more than 3 inches of snow fell.
+More than 1,000 flights at O’Hare and Midway International Airport were canceled after more than 3 inches (7.6 centimeters) of snow fell.

+Potentially hazardous conditions extended Tuesday to a large swath of the Northeast, and snowy and icy conditions slowed traffic in parts of Pennsylvania.

 The National Weather Service reported, in all, that snowfall totals could reach up to a foot or more in some parts of Indiana, Michigan and Vermont.
 Areas west of the Rocky Mountains would be spared the arctic air, with above average temperatures expected in some of those places, according to the weather service.